Our Impact

 • Regional health authorities independently develop distance education training programs focusing on unique regional training needs, signaling an increased confidence in distance education strategies.

-Community Digital Health System
+Community Digital Health Ecosystem

 • In 2008, as frontline capacity began to be realized, we initiated work to support primary health workers in the field, and to get them integrated with the rest of the formal system.
 We used technology to foster a cohesive and capable rural health system, using smartphones and digital applications for communication, referrals and response.

-• Health education and promotion videos - which have been translated in more than 8 Mayan languages - have been watched more than 127,000 times using the digital health system.
+• Health education and promotion videos - which have been translated in more than 8 Mayan languages - have been watched more than 205,000 times using the digital health system.
 Health education and promotion videos focus on priority topics selected in coordination with the Ministry of Health, including maternal, newborn, and child health, sexual and reproductive health, gender-based violence, and child malnutrition.

 COVID-19 Community Response

-• Since 2020, TulaHealth has worked with the Ministry of Health and the Pan American Health Organization (PAHO) to optimize its community digital health system to support primary health workers in responding to COVID-19 in rural communities in Guatemala.
+• Since 2020, TulaHealth has worked with the Ministry of Health and the Pan American Health Organization (PAHO) to optimize its community digital health ecosystem to support primary health workers in responding to COVID-19 in rural communities in Guatemala.

 • 'Microtraining' programs on COVID-19 prevention, treatment, and management were rapidly deployed to primary health workers via WhatsApp, as well as training programs on culturally-responsive COVID-19 prevention in Indigenous communities.
 Since 2020, COVID-19-related training programs have been delivered to more than 11,000 primary health workers. *Many participants attend multiple training programs contributing to cumulative results

-• Four additional health education videos focusing on COVID-19 prevention, treatment, and management were developed and translated into local Mayan languages, which have been viewed more than 31,000 times.
+• Four additional health education videos focusing on COVID-19 prevention, treatment, and management were developed and translated into local Mayan languages, which have been viewed more than 36,000 times.